Important Safety Information

 Learn More

-INDICATION FOR MIRENA
+INDICATIONS FOR MIRENA

 Mirena® (levonorgestrel-releasing intrauterine system) is a hormone-releasing IUD that prevents pregnancy for up to 8 years.
 Mirena also treats heavy periods for up to 5 years in women who choose intrauterine contraception.